Hi, nice to see you!

 Access Token Request

-The client makes a request to the token endpoint by sending the following parameters in the request body using the application/x-www-form-urlencoded format.
+The client requests an access token by sending the following parameters in the request body, formatted as application/x-www-form-urlencoded.

-Note: To construct a proper HTTP Authorization header for Basic Access Authentication, you need to encode your App Id and App Secret using Base64, and add it to the Authorization header as follows: Authorization: Basic Base64({AppId}:{AppSecret})
+Note: To create a valid HTTP Authorization header for Basic Access Authentication, encode your App Id and App Secret using Base64 and include them in the Authorization header like this: Authorization: Basic Base64({AppId}:{AppSecret})

 Example: